May 2024 County Labor Market Information

-Unemployment Rate for San Luis Obispo County decreased in April 2023.
+Unemployment Rate for San Luis Obispo County saw a decrease in April 2024

 Unemployment

-The California Employment Development Department (EDD) reported the unemployment rate was 3.0% in April 2023, which is lower than the rate reported in March 2023.
-SLO County ranks 5th lowest Unemployment Rate in the state.
-The unadjusted Unemployment Rate in California is 4.3% and 3.1% in the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 3.5% in April 2024, which is a decrease from the revised March 2024 rate.
+SLO County ranks as the 4th lowest Unemployment Rate in the state.
+The unadjusted Unemployment Rate in California was 4.8% and 3.5% in the nation during the same period.

 Month-over Job Changes

-In the April reporting period, San Luis Obispo County employers experienced a gain of 800 jobs overall.
+During the same reporting period, San Luis Obispo County gained a total of 700 jobs.

 Year-over Job Changes